c3-suzuki/rabbitmq-website/site/oauth2-examples-multiresource.md

 In the past, RabbitMQ imposed a restriction where the scopes had to be prefixed with the name of the resource/audience.
 For instance, if `resource_server_id` was `rabbitmq1`, all scopes had to be prefixed with the value `rabbitmq1` e.g. `rabbitmq1.tag:administrator`.

-Since RabbitMq 3.11 and 3.12, this restriction and you can configure the scope's prefix independent from the resource_id/audience.
+Since RabbitMq 3.11, you can configure the scope's prefix independent from the resource_id/audience.
 This is exactly what this scenario uses which configures the scope prefix with the value `rabbitmq.` so that all scopes, regardless of the resource, have the same prefix.

 ### Test applications accessing AMQP protocol with their own audience

-The setup: (This is the [rabbitmq.conf](ttps://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/multi-keycloak/rabbitmq.conf) used on this setup)
+This is a summary of the configuration, found in [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/support-multiple-resource-server-ids/conf/multi-keycloak/rabbitmq.conf):

 - There are two OAuth2 clients (`prod_producer` and `dev_producer`) declared in keycloak and configured to access their respective audience: `rabbit_prod` and `rabbit_dev`
 - RabbitMQ OAuth2 plugin has been configured with 2 resources: `rabbit_prod` and `rabbit_dev`
 <pre class="lang-ini">